New Patient Incentives: When a Small Gift Card Brings Big Legal Trouble

 Have you seen those social media ads offering a Starbucks gift card to any new patients at a medical or dental practice?
 They likely break the law.
 To many, this just seems like any other marketing scheme – “buy our products or services, and you’ll get a free gift!”
 For most businesses, incentivizing potential customers with perks is a fairly common business practice.
 However, in the heavily regulated sphere of healthcare, patient incentives must be analyzed to ensure they don’t violate healthcare laws.
 And while violations can lead to exceedingly expensive fines, they can also land you in federal prison.

 The Anti-Kickback Statute

-The Anti-Kickback Statute makes it a crime for a practice to use offers or rewards of anything of value – that means products or services, including gift cards, shuttle services, or waived copays — to lure federal healthcare program beneficiaries to their practices.
+The Anti-Kickback Statute makes it a crime for a practice to use offers or rewards of anything of value to lure federal healthcare program beneficiaries to their practices.
+“Anything of value” includes products or services such as gift cards, shuttle services, or waived copays.
 Under this law, illegal payments to lure federal healthcare program beneficiaries can be as overt as bribes or rebates, or it can be more covert in-kind inducements, such as luxury travel to the practice’s office.
 This essentially means that you, as a healthcare practice, cannot offer rewards to patients who will use products or obtain services for which a Federal healthcare program will pay.

 However, the law has legitimate transaction exceptions.
 One important exception is based upon the existence of an employment relationship.
 The employment relationship exception means that the salary paid by an employer to an employee (who has a real employment relationship with the employer) for providing services that may be reimbursable by a Federal healthcare program is acceptable and does not constitute an illegal payment.